-It was natural that a teen would move onto bikes with motors and then cars, if it had an engine Mark would soup it up.
-After completing an apprenticeship as tool maker the thought of a lifetime by a sheet metal press was going to test his sanity, instead he became a mobile mechanic, but whilst it was fun in the summer months – a spanner stuck to your hand in the depths of winter is not.
+It was natural that a teen would move onto bikes with motors and then cars – if it had an engine Mark would soup it up.
+After completing an apprenticeship as tool maker, the thought of a lifetime by a sheet metal press was going to test his sanity, instead he became a mobile mechanic.
+However, whilst it was fun in the summer months, a spanner stuck to your hand in the depths of winter is not.
 It was at this point his brother needed a hand at his new business restoring high end metal antiques.

-In 2009 Mark mid training for the London Marathon but hating the boredom, his wife bought him a Dawes steel road bike to ease the monotony and the 13 year old Mark was awakened once more.
+In 2009, Mark was mid training for the London Marathon but hating the boredom, his wife bought him a Dawes steel road bike to ease the monotony and the 13 year old Mark was awakened once more.
 He found a beautiful but unloved Colnago road bike, and started to refurbish it.
 Bit by bit it gleamed back at him and bit by bit Mark realised that this wasn’t so far away from his daily work – and how hard would it be to build a frame from scratch?
-After all – it was only a matter of geometry- he knew bikes and clients as far reaching as designers in New York, Rome and Dubai can testify he unquestionably knows how to hew beauty from metal.
-So Groves Cycles was born and bespoke steel frames became his specialty.
+After all, it was only a matter of geometry, he knew bikes and clients as far reaching as designers in New York, Rome and Dubai can testify he unquestionably knows how to hew beauty from metal.
+So, Groves Cycles was born and bespoke steel frames became his specialty.

 Getting the raw tubing from Reynolds, the world’s best in steel for bikes, he constructed a temporary jig (frame to hold the steel tubing in place) size to match his and set the deadline of riding the first stage of the 2014 Tour de France in Yorkshire a day before the pros on his first hand built frame.
 Following a spring of sizing, cutting, mitring and brazing and a nice paint bake and component assembly the bike rode the Yorkshire moors.
 Mark’s first customer was a friend who struggled to find a comfortable frame for her small size and asked him to create something to fit her touring needs, embellished with beautiful and subtle references to her ‘wonder woman’ status.
-The Third frame was another bike for himself – a more aggressive geometry, sleeker finish, faster and lighter bike, then two more tourers with precise requirements to dismantle and pack the bikes for easy transport with specially designed couplers.
-Then possibly the most beautiful bike you will ever see – taking all his 30 years of restoration knowledge and applying it to a frame that looks like burnished solid bronze and displays the idiosyncrasies of Leigh in its cockle shell motifs – go and take a look – it is such a work of beauty it is literally hanging as a work of art in Rectory Grove’s Bunched Flowers – Mark affectionately calls it his copper knob.
+The third frame was anotherbike for himself – a more aggressive geometry, a sleeker finish, a faster and lighter bike, then two more tourers with precise requirements to dismantle and pack the bikes for easy transport with specially designed couplers.
+Then possibly the most beautiful bike you will ever see, taking all his 30 years of restoration knowledge and applying it to a frame that looks like burnished solid bronze and displays the idiosyncrasies of Leigh in its cockle shell motifs.
+It is a work of beauty, so much so it took residence hanging as a work of art in Leigh On Sea’s Bunched Flowers (Rectory Grove) for two years – Mark affectionately calls it his copper knob.

 Most importantly – what is it about a Groves Cycles bike that makes it special?
 Clearly you are getting something made by a man with an eye and hands for beauty, a man that knows his subject – but it would seem that the best part is you, because it is made exactly for you, physically and aesthetically as each bike carries the idiosyncrasy that Mark finds in the rider.